EQIP Water Development: Wells, Pipelines, Tanks, and Springs

 Step 3: Application and Ranking

 Your planner submits the application during a batching period.
 Water development projects tend to be higher-dollar contracts, which means they take more of the funding pool.
-On the flip side, they rank very well because they address multiple resource concerns.
+On the other hand, they rank well because they address multiple resource concerns.

 Step 4: Contract and Construction

-Timeline: Water projects often span 2-3 years on the contract because of the complexity and seasonal construction windows.
-Well drilling may need to happen in summer/fall, pipeline trenching in dry months, etc.
+Timeline: Water projects often span 2–3 years because of the complexity and seasonal construction windows.
+Well drilling may need to happen in summer/fall, pipeline trenching in dry months.

 Special Considerations